 Many people in New Hanover and Pender County as well as nearby regions do use the food pantry for free canned goods or meals.
 During the holidays many individuals are able to receive free Easter, Thanksgiving or Christmas meals, lunches, and dinners.
 Other holiday aid includes Angel Tree and the Red Kettle.
 The food pantries can help many people, including the jobless, working poor, or people who are just faced with a crisis.
 Call or stop by for details on food boxes, hot meals, or perishable items.
 Please contact the Salvation Army for complete details on these services.

 In addition to Christmas assistance, a number of other holiday activities may be coordinated.
 The non-profit does its best to bring joy to people around the holidays, especially children from low income families.
-Providing clothing and toys may be part of that.
+Providing clothing and free toys may be part of that.

 Other emergency assistance in the greater Wilmington area can include help with paying utility and electricity bills, rent, food, and more.
 At the same time learn about local employment services.
 The Salvation Army in the Carolinas does their best to resolve and prevent a crisis.
 So other forms of financial assistance may be offered, or basic needs can be met.
 Each center may have its own programs or resources available, and it can change as the year progresses.

-Examples of other services include character-building activities for children, emergency lodging, furniture, thrift store, prescription expense assistance, and disaster relief.
+Examples of other social services include character-building activities for children, emergency lodging, furniture, thrift store, prescription expense assistance, and disaster relief.
 More non-financial aid and services can include activities such as church services, spiritual counseling, referrals, and self-sufficiency.

 The application process can vary and change based on funding and other conditions.
 In general, the following is the case for most Salvation Army programs.
 You will need a photo ID, such as an Identification ID Card, Military Card, Driver's License, or Passport.
 You will need proof of address, which can include a copy of a utility bill or lease.
 Most of the aid is focused on people in New Hanover with an eviction notice or utility disconnection.
 Proof of your hardship is required along with household members, so this can include Social Security Cards, Tax or Welfare Papers and similar items.